+Group II

-Group II: Antihypertensive efficacy of losartan and EXP3174 in both groups, II_A and II_B was assessed by measuring the mean arterial pressure at specific time-intervals over twenty minutes.
+The antihypertensive efficacy of losartan and EXP3174 in both groups, II_A and II_B , was assessed by measuring MAP at specific time intervals over 20 min.

-Effects of post-treatment with losartan: The single bolus dose of 0.2mg/kg losartan administered the 3^{rd} min of the study markedly attenuated the pressor response to Ang II.
-The maximum inhibitory effect was evident 4-5 min after the injection (p=0.01), t=7, Group II{AL}, Fig.2).
-The efficiency of the drug was evident until the 7th min of the study, as the statistical analysis shows (p=0.012).
-From the 7th to the 20th min, no further decrease in MAP levels was revealed.
-Seeking to prolong the inhibitory time- interval of the drug, two more doses of losartan were injected at the 7th and 12th min.
-The dose for the second and third bolus was 0.4mg/kg each, as previously described. ^{28,29} However, as it was expected, sequential intravenous injections of losartan showed significant decrease in MAP levels during the whole study period compared with baseline levels and single dose losartan administration (p=0.045, Group II{BL}, Fig.2).
+Effects of post-treatment with losartan

+The single bolus dose of 0.2 mg/kg losartan administered at the 3rd minute of the study markedly attenuated the pressor response to Ang II.
+The maximum inhibitory effect was evident 4-5 min after the injection (p=0.01, t = 7 min, Group II{AL}, Figure 3).
+The efficiency of the drug was evident until the 7th minute of the study, as the statistical analysis shows (p=0.012).
+From the 7th to the 20th minute, no further decrease in MAP levels was seen.
+Seeking to prolong the inhibitory time interval of the drug, two more doses of losartan were injected at the 7th and 12th minute.
+The dose for the second and third bolus was 0.4 mg/ kg each, as described previously.^{28,29} However, as expected, sequential intravenous injections of losartan showed significant decrease in MAP levels during the whole study period compared with baseline levels and single-dose losartan administration (p=0.045, Group II{BL}, Figure 3).